Aman-Aalam/IndiaWithMigrants/index.md

+## Help stranded migrant labourers with food and support

 The safety net of our migrant labourers has basically collapsed, and many are walking hundreds of kilometers back to their homes, in the hope of finding at least food to eat back home.